- Red fox

 Within 20 years of their introduction, foxes had been declared as a pest species in Victoria.
-Within 100 years foxes had reached their current distribution on mainland Australia.
+Within 100 years foxes had reached their current distribution on the mainland.
 Today foxes range over 75 per cent of the continent.
-It has been suggested that the spread of foxes was strongly linked to the spread of rabbits and that the establishment of both species was helped along by deliberate releases as European settlement expanded.
+It has also been suggested that the spread of foxes was strongly linked to the spread of rabbits.

 Distribution in Victoria

-Foxes are members of the Canidae family and are related to dogs, jackals, coyotes and wolves.
-There are 21 different species of fox throughout the world, although only the red fox is found in Australia.
+There are 21 different species of fox throughout the world, but only the red fox is found in Australia.

 The red fox has big ears, a bushy tail and variable coat colour and pattern.
-Reddish-brown above, foxes have a whitish chin, throat, chest and belly.
-Foxes have a distinctive tip on their tail, usually white but often be black or dark red.
+They are usually reddish brown above with a whitish/grey chin chest and belly.
+They commonly have a distinct white tip on their tail, but sometimes it's black or dark red.
 Foxes have a narrow chest, long legs and have long, high-set, moveable claws which remain sharp and make foxes excellent climbers and burrowers.